ciskoh/ds_task/README.md

 Obtained projections from google earth

 # Setup
-run `pip install requirements.txt`from the main folder to install all the needed libraries
+run `pip install -r requirements.txt`from the main folder to install all the needed libraries

 **WARNING**: a temporary GoogleEarthEngine account has been setup.
 Please use the deep-bolt***.json file for logging in